 CyberWhist GameBoard

-The CyberWhist adaptation provides a version with cards refaced to mitigate concerns about using traditional playing cards in the school-aged children learning environment.
+The CyberWhist adaptation offers a version with redesigned cards to address concerns about using traditional playing cards in K-12 educational settings.

-From the Learner’s perspective, the modified game depicts a “MetaWhist Space view” of a tactical engagement.
-The cards, renamed as UNITS, display the four suits as geometric figures ( Cubes, Spheres, Deltas, Cones) and the face values for each of thirteen signed tridecimal numbers (0-9, A, B, C as Positive, Negative).
-The intent is the Learner’s “matter of fact” exposure to numbering schemes used in computer science technologies.
+From the perspective of the learner, the modified game presents a “MetaWhist Space view” of a tactical engagement.
+The cards, now called UNITS, feature the four suits as geometric shapes (Cubes, Spheres, Deltas, Cones) and represent the face values with thirteen tridecimal numbers (0-9, A, B, C) signed as Positive or Negative.
+This design aims to familiarize learners with numbering systems used in computer science technologies in a straightforward manner.

-The CyberWhist adaptations also incorporate a novel game presentation that infuses mathematical data representations, such as bar graphs, pie charts, and tables, as “play by play” dashboards representing useful game data that the learners may factor into gameplay decisions.
-The intent is to “incentivize” learners to practice data analysis skills required for “thinking and making decisions with data,” as it correlates directly to game performance ability.
+Additionally, the CyberWhist adaptations include a unique game presentation that integrates mathematical data representations like bar graphs, pie charts, and tables into “play by play” dashboards.
+These dashboards provide critical game data that learners can use to make strategic decisions.
+The goal is to encourage learners to develop data analysis skills that are essential for making informed decisions, directly impacting their ability to perform in the game.

 CyberWhist as a Coding and Computational Thinking Tool, In a USE-MODIFY-CREATE spiral